cdapio/cdap/cdap-docs/developers-manual/source/advanced/application-logback.rst

 - A **logging pipeline** is a single-threaded process that reads log events from Kafka and invokes the appender defined in its configuration.

-The framework is configured using ``logback.xml`` files at a specified location.
+The *LogFramework* is configured using ``logback.xml`` files at a specified location.
 For every file configured, a separate logging pipeline is created, providing isolation from other logging pipelines:

 .. figure:: /_images/logging-framework.png